NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

 distribute such modifications or work under the terms of Section 1 above, provided that you also meet all of these conditions:

-    a) The modified work must itself be a software library.
+    a) The modified work must itself be a software bookService.

     b) You must cause the files modified to carry prominent notices stating that you changed the files and the date of any change.